-0 1 0 The MILIT CHARLES IN A STATE OF THE STATE OF

-Goal 2 The MHP will maintain adequate

-capacity for timely delivery of routine

-Ol teather 0 a specialty mental health services.
+Service Delivery - Capacity and Timeliness Goal 2 The MHP will maintain adequate capacity for timely delivery of routine specialty mental health services.
 Objective 2.a.
-To ensure that 80% of the scheduled

-appointments for initial non-urgent and

-non-psychiatry assessment appointments are scheduled within 10

-business days from the date of request

-by the beneficiary assessment
+To ensure that 80% of the scheduled appointments for initial non-urgent and non-psychiatry assessment appointments are scheduled within 10 business days from the date of request by the beneficiary assessment appointment.

-appointment.

 Objective 2.b.
-To ensure that 80% of the scheduled

-appointments for initial non-urgent and

-non-psychiatry Therapy first

-appointments are scheduled within 10

-business days from the date of request

-by the beneficiary assessment
+To ensure that 80% of the scheduled appointments for initial non-urgent and non-psychiatry Therapy first appointments are scheduled within 10 business days from the date of request by the beneficiary assessment appointment.

-appointment.

 Objective 2.c.
-To ensure that 80% of the scheduled

-appointments for initial non-urgent

-psychiatry appointments are scheduled

-within 15 business days from the date of

-request.

-- 2. Share data analysis results with Program. - 3.
-If goal is not met, Adult Outpatient will plan and implement actions to achieve the goal.

-Monitoring Method 1.
-Initial Assessment data from EHR.

-2. Initial Psychiatric appointments from
+To ensure that 80% of the scheduled appointments for initial non-urgent psychiatry appointments are scheduled within 15 business days from the date of request.
+Action Steps: 1.
+Gather and evaluate data on when adult clients receive their first Assessment, Therapy First, and Psychiatric appointment based on EHR scheduling data.
+2. Share data analysis results with Program.
+3. If goal is not met, Adult Outpatient will plan and implement actions to achieve the goal.
+Monitoring Method Initial Assessment data from EHR.
+Initial Psychiatric appointments from EHR Scheduler.
+Initial Therapy First data from EHR.
+Scheduler data on availability of organizational provider initial appointments.

-EHR Scheduler.

-3. Initial Therapy First data from EHR.